shinyoungyou/user-docs/docs/pages/debugging.md

 ## Set Breakpoints
+1. Set a breakpoint at the line `result = add(result, x)` inside the `multiply()` function to see when the `add()` function is called.
+2. Move your mouse over the left side of the line numbers.
+You’ll see a dim red dot appear.
+Click it to set a breakpoint (it turns into a solid red dot).

+!!! note
     Breakpoints allow you to pause your program at specific lines to see what is happening.

-1. Move your mouse over the left side of the line numbers.
-2. You'll notice a dim red dot appear.
-Click on it, and it will turn into a solid red dot, indicating that a breakpoint has been set.

-Set breakpoints at:

-1. The line `result = add(result, x)` inside the `multiply()` function (to see when the `add()` function is called).

 <figure markdown="span">
   ![Image title](../assets/debug4.gif){ width="100%" }